Curriculum

 Visual Arts

 At Emerson, art lines the hallways and fills the display cases.
 In the classrooms, art broadens the study of cultures, history, language, and science.
-Visual arts are explored in a sequenced K-8 program of wide-ranging media.
-The annual Art Shows are an all-school celebration and many students earn recognition from the Michigan Art Education Association.
+Visual arts are explored in a sequenced Y5-8 program of wide-ranging media.

 Close